Echoes of the past – Para-why? – part 2

 This led to the War of the Triple Alliance or, as it’s known in Paraguay, the Great War.

 The Great War not only cost Paraguay nearly half its previous territory but it essentially depopulated the country.
-According to Thomas Whigham of the University of Georgia, as many as 90% of Paraguayan men died from combat, disease, or starvation a fate suffered by 60% of the general population.
-While Whigham’s figures are on the high end and other researchers put the figure considerably lower, it’s a shockingly high number and could be considered, as one Paraguayan diplomat called it, Paraguay’s holocaust.
+According to Thomas Whigham of the University of Georgia, as many as 90% of Paraguayan men died from combat, disease, or starvation – a fate suffered by 60% of the general population.
+Whigham’s figures are on the high end Other researchers calculate a lower mortality rate, the number remains shockingly high and could be considered, as one Paraguayan diplomat called it, Paraguay’s holocaust.

 Some demographers estimate that by the end of the war Paraguay’s population was a mere 228,000 with men accounting for only 28,000 of that number.
 To survive, the country needed to repopulate but despite the government’s decidedly pro-immigration policies, records indicate that an insignificant 12,000 immigrants, mainly from Europe and the Middle East, passed through the port of entry at Asunción between 1882 and 1907.